-The course comprises 11 learning sessions of 30-60 minutes each at the text level, plus multiple-choice reviews and numerous illustrations, figures, video content and a glossary of block caving terminology.
+The course comprises 4 learning sessions at the text level, plus multiple-choice reviews and numerous illustrations, figures, video content and a glossary of block caving terminology.
 Estimated course duration is equivalent to approximately 8 hours of viewing content.

 - Discuss the benefits, risks, and priorities of the block caving method of mining.

 - Recognize and discuss the inter-relationships between geology, rock properties, stress, cave propagation, fragmentation, layouts, draw strategy, draw compliance and time with respect to maximizing metal recovery.